DistrictDataLabs/yellowbrick/docs/faq.rst

     ...

-Note: we are considering adding support for passing in ``size`` in inches, but that isn't currently implemented.
+Note: we are considering adding support for passing in ``size`` in inches in a future Yellowbrick release.
 For a convenient inch-to-pixel converter, check out `www.unitconversion.org <http://www.unitconversion.org/typography/inchs-to-pixels-y-conversion.html>`_.

 How can I change the title of a Yellowbrick plot?
 ---------------------------------------------------